WHAT DOES IT MEAN TO BE A TITLE I SCHOOL?

 Title I is a federal program that was established to narrow the gap in academic achievement between low-income students and their peers by providing supplemental funding to school districts.
 Title I is included as part of the larger Every Student Succeeds Act of 2015 (ESSA).
 BB Comer Elementary uses Title I funding for a variety of purposes.
 Teachers who provide supplemental instruction are employed for each of the district's Title I schools.
 Supplemental instructional materials and educational technology are purchased as well.

 Our school is classified as a schoolwide school.
 In a schoolwide school, all students enrolled at the school may receive benefits from Title I services.
-The Talladega County School district maintains a Title I Plan for the district.
+The Talladega County School district maintains a Title I plan for the district.

 As a requirement for receiving Title I funds, BBCES develops a Continuous Improvement Plan.
 This is a detailed plan of how the faculty, administration, parents and students will utilize the Title I funds to improve academic achievement.
 The plan is based upon a comprehensive needs assessment.
 This allows the Continuous Improvement Team to address the most critical needs.
 The local school budget for Title I funds is developed by the team to meet accountability standards and improve student achievement.
-This is schoolwide authority.
+This is a schoolwide authority.
 The CIP can be found at the school or at the Talladega County Schools' central office.
 For additional information about the Title I program, you may contact Mrs. Brashear or Mrs. Danford.

 Title I schools are also required to take measures to improve parental involvement in the educational process.
 Studies have shown what all good teachers know- having a parent take an active part in a child's education yields improvement in the academic achievement of the student.
 A portion of the Title I funding is set aside for use in supporting activities to improve parental involvement.